EVNR 1010 Introduction to Environmental and Natural Resources 2 Credits

 EVNR 4330 Sustainability EVNR Natural Re 2 Credits

 This course is a study of the human and societal impacts on environmental and natural resources.
-Students will investigate complex issues of environmental sustainability focused on the needs of future generations and preservation of the natural world
+Students will investigate complex issues of environmental sustainability focused on the needs of future generations and preservation of the natural world.

 EVNR 4410 Fisheries Management 3 Credits

-This course examines the principles and theory of fisheries management with major emphasis on fishery assessment, population dynamics, and common management practices
+This course examines the principles and theory of fisheries management with major emphasis on fishery assessment, population dynamics, and common management practices.

 EVNR 4710 Special Topic ENVR Natural Res 2 Credits